A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 When this happens, we can’t assess situations from our more advanced prefrontal cortex because the primitive brain center (the limbic system) is in control.

-When Motivated by Self-Actualization …
+When Motivated by Growth

 Once individuals meet their basic needs, the anxiety that drives these needs falls away.
 Individuals can then relax into themselves.

 The need to impress or get approval from others doesn’t influence their behavior (even though they’re aware that others judge them).
-They no longer seek a group or idea to define their identity.
+They no longer seek a group or an idea to define their identity.

 Dropping the need to compare themselves to others, they begin to individuate.
 They can now establish their unique path to self-mastery.